kotori-y/Scopy/docs/user_guide.rst

 Chemical Space Exploer
 ------------------------
 A desirable database is demanded to own wide chemical space, which will greatly benefits the efficiency and success rate of drug development.
-To analyze the chemical diversity of screening databases, the Scopy library designs a special module for the calculation of 2 molecular scaffolds, 6 substructure descriptors and 2 fingerprints.
+To analyze the chemical diversity of screening databases, the :mod:`ScoRepresent` can calculate 2 molecular scaffolds, 6 substructure descriptors and 2 fingerprints.

 Framework Calculation
 ~~~~~~~~~~~~~~~~~~~~~~~
-The function `ScoVisualize.mcloud.CountScaffold` can calculate molecular Murcko scaffold and carbon skeleton and summarize the number of scaffold occurrence in the database.
+The functions from `ScoRepresent.scaffolds` can calculate molecular Murcko scaffold and carbon skeleton and summarize the number of scaffold occurrence in the database.
 Then the data can be used to generate the cloud gram via `ScoVisualize.mcloud.ShowMcloud`_ function.

-The function `ScoVisualize.mcloud.CountScaffold` can calculate the framework and count the frequency of corresponding frameworks.
+The function `ScoRepresent.scaffolds.CountMurckoFramework` can calculate the Murcko framework and count the frequency of corresponding frameworks.

 >>> from scopy.ScoVisualize import mcloud
 >>>